France Unclaimed Life Insurance Policies

 New law limits how long you have to claim

 Until recently, there was no time limit on when someone needed to make a claim with us.
-However, the new law now limits how long people have to claim and will change how they need to make a claim if that time limit has passed.
+The new law now limits how long people have to claim and will change how they need to make a claim if that time limit has passed.

 The new rules apply to any money due from a policy that has been unclaimed for at least ten years, either from when the insurer first became aware of the death of the insured person, or from when the policy expired.
 Where this applies, the insurer must transfer any unclaimed amounts to a French public body called the Caisse des dépots et consignations (CDC) within one month after the ten-year time limit.